heatsynclabs/new-hsl/README.md

 This project uses [Vite](https://vitejs.dev/) to serve and build for production.
 Vite requires Node.js version 14.18+, 16+.
 Please upgrade if your package manager warns about it.

-In the project directory, run `npm install` to get development dependencies.
+In the project directory, run `npm ci` to install dependencies.

+> Information on why `npm ci` is recommended over `npm install` when not adding new dependencies can be found in [NPM's docs](https://docs.npmjs.com/cli/v6/commands/npm-ci#description).

 ## Running locally